Emergency Management and Business Continuity Plans

 I. POLICY AND GENERAL STATEMENT

-This policy defines the responsibilities of personnel and departments to prevent, prepare for, respond to, and recover from emergencies, disasters, or interruptions to normal operations at The University of Texas Health Science Center at Houston (“university”).
-The policy assigns responsibility and action items to university employees.
+This policy defines the responsibilities of personnel and departments to prevent, prepare for, respond to, and recover from emergencies, disasters, or other interruptions to normal operations at The University of Texas Health Science Center at Houston (“University”).
+The policy assigns responsibility and action items to University employees.

-Employees, students, residents, volunteers, observers, visitors and patients are to adhere to instructions provided during an emergency such as evacuation procedures and controlled access limitations.
+Employees, trainees, volunteers, observers, visitors, contractors and patients are to adhere to instructions provided during an emergency such as evacuation procedures and controlled access limitations.

-Emergency: A sudden disruption to normal operations which requires immediate action to protect life, property, or the environment, and/or restore normal operations.
+Emergency: A disruption to normal operations which requires prompt or immediate action to protect life, property, or the environment, and/or to restore normal operations.

-Essential Personnel: Essential employees are those designated by their department heads as essential to the continued performance of their department for the protection of university assets during an emergency.
-Essential employees will be required to report to their designated work site even when the university has issued a controlled access status due to adverse conditions.
+Essential Personnel: Essential employees are those designated by their department heads as essential to the continued performance of their departments for the protection of University assets during an emergency.
+Essential employees will be required to report to their designated work site (on or off campus) even when the University has issued a controlled access status due to adverse conditions.
 Essential personnel are comprised of two categories:

-Category 1: Executive Control Team members; Advisory Call personnel; Environmental Health & Safety (“EH&S”) personnel; Facilities, Planning, and Engineering personnel; The University of Texas Police Department (“UTPD”); Information Technology personnel; Office of Advancement personnel; Auxiliary Enterprises Maintenance staff; and Animal Care personnel.
+Category 1: Executive Control Team members; Advisory Call personnel as listed in the EMP; Environmental Health & Safety (EH&S) personnel; Facilities, Planning, and Engineering personnel; The University of Texas Police - Houston (UT Police); Information Technology personnel; Office of Public Affairs personnel; Auxiliary Enterprises Maintenance staff; and Animal Care personnel.

-Category 2: Departmental personnel who will be the last to leave their area during an evacuation, and the first to reenter when the facility is cleared.
-Category 2 personnel are responsible for securing property (i.e., controlled substances, placing perishables in refrigerators, turning off equipment, covering sensitive property, etc.) prior to evacuation.
+Category 2: Departmental personnel who will be the last to leave their area during an evacuation, and the first to reenter when the facility is cleared; employees required to sustain clinical operations; and other personnel as designated by the department head.
+Category 2 personnel are responsible for securing property (e.g., controlled substances, perishables, turning off equipment, covering sensitive property) prior to evacuation.

 Executive Control Team: Team of executive administrators with institutional authority in times of emergencies.
-Members of the team include the President, Senior Executive Vice President Chief Operating and Financial Officer, Executive Vice President for Academic and Research Affairs, Vice President of Facilities, Planning, and Engineering, and the Chief of the UT Police Department.
+Members of the team include the President, Senior Executive Vice President & Chief Operating Officer, Senior Vice President, Finance and Business Services & Chief Financial Officer, Executive Vice President & Chief Academic Officer, Vice President of Facilities, Planning, and Engineering, Vice President of Safety, Health, Environment, and Risk Management, and the Chief of UTP-H.

-UTPD remains responsible for security and law enforcement procedures during an emergency.
-All institutional emergencies shall be immediately reported to UTPD.
+UT Police remains responsible for security and law enforcement procedures during an emergency.
+All institutional emergencies shall be immediately reported to UT Police.

-It is the responsibility of the Executive Control Team to activate a controlled access situation.
-Only Category 1 essential personnel will be granted unescorted access to university facilities during periods of controlled access.
-Other individuals may be granted entry into the university on a case by case basis.
+It is the responsibility of the President, in consultation with the Executive Control Team, to activate a controlled access condition.
+Access controls will be implemented.
+Under certain circumstances, only Category 1 essential personnel will be granted unescorted access to University facilities during periods of controlled access.
+Other individuals may be granted entry into the University on a case by case basis.
 These individuals must check in and out at designated check points.

-The university will comply with all local, state and federal mandates and orders during emergencies such as mandatory evacuations.
-The university emergency management plan shall be consistent with the National Incident Management System.
-The Incident Command System shall be used as necessary during emergency situations.
+The University will comply with all local, state and federal mandates and orders during emergencies such as mandatory evacuations.
+The University EMP shall be consistent with the National Incident Management System.
+The Incident Command System (as defined by the Federal Emergency Management Agency) shall be used as necessary during emergency situations.